QiongHHHZZZ/VanillaPlus/README.md

 ### Game Behavior Modification

-These are modification on how the game performs a task or function.
+These are modifications on how the game performs a task or function.
 The modifications can change or replace the behavior of certain parts of the game.

 For example Faster Scrollbars, this feature makes the game scroll further (configurable) than normal for each tick of the mousewheel, this reduces on the tedious amount of scrolling normally required to navigate the games menus.